sdh16/framb0ise/README.md

 What's needed

 Finalize current milestones and continue.
-Talented (web)designers to make icons, logos or elements, to make the coolest GUI ever.

 Testers: to report bugs wishes and suggestions.

 Any ideas or code to make it better.

 To resume, if you have a skill, and wish to contibute:

 Every Domoticz-fan: feel welcome, fork this repo, help out where you can!